monome/docs/norns/study-2.md

 ## tables everywhere

 In Lua, tables are 'associative arrays' -- think spreadsheets.
-When making music, we get pretty psyched about spreadsheets because they're a way of storing, looking up, and manipulating a lot of data.
-Tables are constructed with curly brackets.
+When making music, we get pretty psyched about spreadsheets because they're a way of storing, looking up, and manipulating a lot of data. **Tables are constructed with curly brackets: {}**

 Execute the following on the command line: